geoelectric/ui_auto_best_practice/uiabp.md

 There is a lot of value in splitting out the rules you are testing and getting them out of the assertions, even when they aren't complex expressions.

-You should never have to work backwards from an assertion to figure out the rule being tested.
+You should never have to work backwards from an assertion to figure out the rule being tested or understand the test.